StevenNaliwajka/TVWSDataScraper/README.md

+# DEPRICATED June 22 2025.
+SAVED FOR RECORDs.
+# SEE [KSU-OfficeNode](https://github.com/StevenNaliwajka/KSU-OfficeNode) for where this was merged into.

 # TVWSDataScraper

 A repo for a directed study project.
 Used to navigate the 'GWS5000' TVWS radio's WebUI and gather data.